Blazorise/Blazorise.Articles/news/2025-12-12-release-notes-200/post.md

 Common input behaviors are now supported on the actual editor surface.
 Settings like read-only and disabled work as expected, custom styling and CSS classes apply to what users see, and any additional HTML attributes are carried through properly.

 Focusing the Markdown editor has also been improved, so keyboard users and form flows can move focus to the editor reliably.
 Overall, the Markdown component should feel more consistent with the rest of the Blazorise input components in real-world forms.

+### Autocomplete Validation Refactor

+Autocomplete now participates in the standard validation pipeline by inheriting `BaseInputComponent` and no longer relies on its built‑in Validation wrapper.
+This change makes Autocomplete behave consistently with other input components and requires it to be wrapped in `Validation`, which also fixes mismatches where errors appeared on the search field instead of the overall control.
+In multiple selection mode, validation now uses `SelectedValues`, `SelectedValuesChanged`, and `SelectedValuesExpression` so the selected items are validated as a single logical value.
+Finally, the parameter `MinLength` was renamed to `MinSearchLength` to clarify that it applies to search input length and to avoid confusion with data annotation MinLength.

 ## Final Notes 🏁